Sliding Window Algorithm Code Template

 S

-, initializingleft = right = 0
+.
+Initializeleft = right = 0

-Why use a "left-closed, right-open" interval
+Why use "left-closed, right-open" interval?

-This is because when initialized as left = right = 0
+When you set left = right = 0

 , the interval [0, 0)